- What's On

 Invent your own marvellous medicine with George, learn how to draw your very own character with Cat and help Gerald the Giraffe find his way to the Jungle Dance with this fab Jungle Maze with this fun activity pack!

-To help with homeschooling, we’ve asked leading actors to read a selection of stories for children.
+To help keep children entertained and inspired, we asked leading actors to read a selection of stories.

-For your first tale, read along with Leicester actor Mark Peachey as he narrates David Walliams‘ Ratburger.
+Read along with Leicester actor Mark Peachey as he narrates David Walliams‘ Ratburger and enjoy Golden Globe nominee Cathy Tyson‘s reading of David Walliams’ The Ice Monster.

 Our Associate Company Bamboozle Theatre has created a host of engaging videos based around its recent production of Moon Song.
 The videos include songs for you to learn and join in with at home, as well as creative and crafty projects.